 The colour coding and indicated use is from the GD documentation

 (Plug 'A' (Ign switch plug) on the main loom)

 It seems the only terminals I need to be concerned about are terminals 3, 4 and 5.
 These being live for key position 2.
 This being the return position after crank (which I won't be using.)

 Three options for connecting things up (as far as I can make out):

-- Connect up all up and wing it
+- Connect up all up as per the GD guidelines

 - Distribute the load over the whole ignition switch to spread things about a bit